Death with dignity bills were introduced and referred to legislative committees this session. Every bill was held in

-There is also a bill pending the Arizona State Legislature and was subsequently signed by the Governor on March 24, 2017, that prohibits discrimination against medical care providers who opt out of assisted dying legislation.
+In the 2017 session, a bill passed in the Arizona State Legislature and was subsequently signed by the Governor on March 24, 2017, that prohibits discrimination against medical care providers who opt out of assisted dying legislation.

 Arizona State Senator Barbara McGuire (D-Kearny) introduced SB 1136, a Death with Dignity bill, on January 19, 2016, together with three co-sponsors (Senators Dalessandro and Hobbs, and Representative Andrade).
 The end-of-life options bill stalled in Committee.
 Sen. McGuire plans to hold public meetings on the bill.